-JDRF, Arthritis Research UK and MS Society have committed to this pilot initiative along with the backing of the British Society of Immunology.
+JDRF, Versus Arthritis and MS Society have committed to this pilot initiative along with the backing of the British Society of Immunology.

 But as the initiative develops and begins to deliver some results, we anticipate including other partner organisations with an interest in research related to other autoimmune conditions.